MU-Enigma/Hacktoberfest24/SysCom/README.md

 # SysCom Problem Types
-Please refer to the corresponding folders for exact problem statements
+Please refer to the corresponding folders for exact problem statements and instructions

 ## Level 0
 - Customize your desktop environment using tools (For example: Rainmeter for Windows)